amidaware/trmm-docs/docs/support.md

 # Support

-## Tactical RMM Support
+## Community Support

-How to get Free Support: Available thru Discord and Github tickets.
-It will generally help people get started with Tactical RMM using supported methods as documented here in the [public documentation](https://docs.tacticalrmm.com/).
-We may do additional troubleshooting if we believe your issue may be related to a recent update.
+Free Support: Available through Discord and Github tickets.

+We help people get started with Tactical RMM using supported methods as documented here in the [public documentation](https://docs.tacticalrmm.com/).

+We may give pointers, or provide additional troubleshooting steps if we believe your issue may be related to a recent update or bug.

-## Amidaware Support
+## Commercial Support

 Paid Support: You can visit <https://support.amidaware.com> to open a ticket.

+We can help with lots of problems including many #unsupported installations and configurations.

+You get Priority #1 fast responses and service.

 ### If you have received this link